bodo-ai/PyDough/documentation/dsl.md

 Another operation that can be done onto PyDough collections is sorting them.
 This is done by appending a collection with `.ORDER_BY(...)` which will order the collection by the collation terms between the parenthesis.
 The collation terms must be 1+ expressions that can be inside of a CALC term (singular expressions with regards to the current context), each decorated with information making it usable as a collation.

 An expression becomes a collation expression when it is appended with `.ASC()` (indicating that the expression should be used to sort in ascending order) or `.DESC()` (indicating that the expression should be used to sort in descending order).
 Both `.ASC()` and `.DESC()` take in an optional argument `na_pos` indicating where to place null values.
 This keyword argument can be either `"first"` or `"last"`, and the default is `"first"` for `.ASC()` and `"last"` for `.DESC()`.
-The way the sorting works is that it orders by hte first collation term provided, and in cases of ties it moves on to the second collation term, and if there are ties in that it moves on to the third, and so on until there are no more terms to sort by, at which point the ties are broken arbitrarily.
+The way the sorting works is that it orders by the first collation term provided, and in cases of ties it moves on to the second collation term, and if there are ties in that it moves on to the third, and so on until there are no more terms to sort by, at which point the ties are broken arbitrarily.

 If there are multiple `ORDER_BY` terms, the last one is the one that takes precedence.
 The terms in the collection are unchanged by the `ORDER_BY` clause, since the only change is the order of the records.